Correlated dynamics of three-particle bound states induced by emergent impurities in Bose-Hubbard model: Summary and discussions

 \section{Summary and discussions}

-We have revealed two kinds of interaction-induced emergent defects in three-particle Bose-Hubbard model, which can induce DMBSs and bound edge states.
+We have revealed two kinds of interaction-induced emergent defects in the three-particle Bose-Hubbard model, which can induce DMBSs and bound edge states.
 In the bulk, quantum walks and Bloch oscillations can be used to to diagnose the features of DMBSs.
 The DMBS collectively moves with reduced tunneling in quantum walks, and undergoes one third period of Bloch oscillations compared to the single-particle case.
 At the boundaries, the bound edge states can be explained by boundary defects originated from the difference of effective tunnelings of dimer and monomer.

 It is interesting to study the interplay between particle-particle correlation and topology in the near future.
-Previous works have revealed topological two-particle bound state~\cite{PhysRevB.96.195134,PhysRevA.101.023620,gorlach2017topological,olekhno2020topological,stepanenko2020interaction,ke2020radiative,azcona2021doublons,zheng2023two}, Thouless pumping of two-particle bound states~\cite{PhysRevA.95.063630,PhysRevA.101.023620}, and topological pumping of three-particle bound state in continuum~\cite{huang2024interaction}.
+Previous works have revealed topological two-particle bound state~\cite{PhysRevB.96.195134,PhysRevA.101.023620,gorlach2017topological,olekhno2020topological,stepanenko2020interaction,ke2020radiative,azcona2021doublons,zheng2023two}, Thouless pumping of two-particle bound states~\cite{PhysRevA.95.063630,PhysRevA.101.023620,tao2025emulating}, topological pumping of three-particle bound state in continuum~\cite{huang2024interaction}.
 There may be no counterpart to the single-particle topological states that can be well theorized by the single-particle topological band.
 However, DMBS as a new kind of correlation pattern, may bring new insight into the correlated topological states.

+Quantum statistics plays a crucial role in quantum walks of interacting particles~\cite{PhysRevA.90.062301,cai2021multiparticle,kwan2024realization}.
+Spread velocities of bound states are affected by fermionic and bosonic statistics~\cite{PhysRevA.90.062301,cai2021multiparticle}.
+Unlike symmetric spread of fermionic and bosonic particles, interaction between anyons can change the spread behavior to asymmetry~\cite{kwan2024realization}.
+Furthermore, anyonic statistics can induce synthetic gauge fields for topological flat bands~\cite{zhang2023anyonic,zhou2025anyonic}.
+It is interesting to study how the anyonic statistics affects static and nonequilibrium behaviors of DMBSs.
 We believe there are unexplored richness to understand the crossover from few-particle to many-particle topological states.